Category Archives: Reproductive Health Care

 MMA is the largest State Licensed Ambulatory Care Gynecological Center of NJ providing Gyneocological and Abortion services to women for almost 40 years.

-At our Englewood NJ Center, we perform non-surgical abortions (Abortion pill / MIFEPREX) and surgical abortions up to 24 weeks.
+At our Englewood, NJ Center, we perform non-surgical abortion (Abortion pill / MIFEPREX) and surgical abortions up to 24 weeks.
 Our Board Certified Obstetrician Gynecologists have over 100 years cumulative experience in this field, making MMA the center with the most experience gynecologists not only in the state but nationally too.
-We are licenced in the state of New Jersey for these procedures for over 30 years.
+We are licensced in the state of New Jersey for these procedures for over 30 years.

 Metropolitan Medical Associates